 Maryland Medical PoA forms are normally easy to make; however, you could need advice.
 Finding a legal professional to provide feedback on your document might take a lot of time if you attempt to do it by yourself.
 Another approach worth consideration is to get help via the Rocket Lawyer On Call® network of attorneys.
 Premium members have the ability to request a document review from an experienced lawyer or get answers to other questions.
 As always, you can live confidently with Rocket Lawyer by your side.

 The cost of finding and hiring a lawyer to draft a Medical Power of Attorney can total anywhere between $200 and $500.
 Unlike many other sites that you might stumble upon, Rocket Lawyer offers more than a Power of Attorney template.
 If you ever require help from a lawyer, your membership provides up to a 40% discount when you hire an attorney.

 With a Premium membership, you will be able to edit it, save it as a PDF document or Word file, and/or print it.
 When you are ready to wrap up your Power of Attorney, it should be signed.
 You will need to send a final copy of your signed document to your agent(s) and care providers.

 The guidelines and restrictions for PoA forms are different in each state; however, in Maryland, your Power of Attorney will require the signatures of two witnesses.
 At least one of the witnesses should be someone who is not your heir or beneficiary.
 As a basic rule, witnesses will need to be over 18 years old, and none of them should simultaneously be named as your agent.

-See Maryland Healthcare Power of Attorney law: Health - General, Section 5
+See Maryland Medical/Healthcare Power of Attorney law: Health - General, Section 5